 Publishing a book is a goal of many early-career scholars and mandatory for junior faculty on the tenure-track at research universities.
 Just like with applications, there is a great deal of advice on the internet about transforming the dissertation into a book.
 But the process of the first book still felt mysterious to me.
 I have always struggled to apply general professional advice to my specific situation in part because Vietnam studies is niche field, and the smallness of the field meant that there were relatively few scholars from whom to seek advice when I was in search of it.
 In this series, I share my experience as a first-time book author.
 This series is meant to supplement the general advice that is widely available.

 The book proposal or book prospectus is probably the most important new document that a first-time author must produce other than the manuscript itself.
 An aspiring author send his or her proposals to book editors in hopes of persuading a reputable press of publishing the book.
 But most graduate programs provide little to no training on how to write a proposal, and most early career scholars must seek advice from their own mentors.
-The advice online on how to write book proposals.
 There is abundant advice online, including this recent article, so I won’t repeat it here.
 My own experience is that I had a hard time conceptualizing what a proposal should look like until I read samples for books whose topics were close to mine.
 So I wanted to share my proposal for my monograph, Disunion: Anticommunist Nationalism and the Making of the Republic of Vietnam, to help other first-time authors in Vietnam studies.

 Perhaps the most surprising advice I was given regarding the book proposal is how to talk about the novelty of my work.
 As a grad student, I always felt that I had to describe my research as something totally new compared to the existing research.
 But mentors told me that book editors thought about things differently.
 If no one’s ever published on a topic before, then that might indicate that the topic will not generate any interest or sell any books!
 So in my proposal, I tried to stress the newness of the interpretation as well as the similarity of my book to recently published ones.